codeforamerica/vita-min/docs/deployment.md

 ### Deploying to Staging Directly

-Deploying to staging is the only way to test XML changes the schemas aren't on Heroku.
+Deploying to staging is the only way to test XML changes since the schemas aren't on Heroku.
 Our current process is to open a PR off the staging branch and merge it so Product can perform acceptance tests on this environment.